amal-J-k/amal-J-k/README.md

 - 💞️ I’m looking to collaborate on android and deeplearning projects

-- ⚡ Fun fact: i can do both android dvelopment and ml engineering
+- ⚡ Fun fact: i can do both android dvelopment and machine learning

 <!---
 amal-J-k/amal-J-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.